 3 – When People Say: “I Want To Go Away And See Different Cultures, Habits, People.
 And I Can’t Doing It Without Taking A Plane”

 And that’s ok.
 As long as you don’t do it the whole time, it should be ok.
 Try to take only a transatlantic flight a year – otherwise, 2 flights would make you go over the 2,1t/co2/person we should all aim to keep the temperature below 2ºC.
 And counterbalance it by adopting sustainable behaviors in other areas besides transportation, such as eating local (and seasonal), eating less meat, or commuting to work.

-Moreover, you can always offset your impact by donating money to plant trees or investing in impact funds where, for instance, solar panels are built.
+Moreover, you can always offset your impact (although it’s not the ideal scenario) by donating money to plant trees or investing in impact funds where, for instance, solar panels are built.
 And when you do travel by plane, try to make the best out of it.
 Don’t just go for a couple of days or for a week or two.
 Try to stay the longer you can so you can visit the largest number of nearby places and perhaps you won’t need to go back to a nearby place anytime soon.

-At a wider level, why not have policies that make it mandatory that flying airlines pay for carbon offsetting?
-Either directly and showing proof of it in their CSR reports or paying to a third-party to manage the money?
-In fact, so much was expected of carbon credits but they’re a long time to take off, as without global policies nations implementing such policies might risk economic competitiveness and losing jobs.
-A complicated question, which makes asking people to re-think their traveling look easy.
+At a wider level, why not have policies that make it mandatory that transportation companies pay more their co2 emissions?
+Either directly and showing proof of it in their CSR reports or paying to a third-party to manage the money on offsetting projects.
+In fact, so much was expected of carbon credits but they’re taking a long time to take off – as without global policies nations implementing such policies might risk losing economic competitiveness and jobs.
+A complicated question, which makes asking people to re-think their traveling habits slightely easier!